quarkme84/qksplot/docs/_sources/index.rst.txt

-.. rootplots documentation master file, created by sphinx-quickstart on Sun May 20 16:55:00 2018.
+.. qksplot documentation master file, created by sphinx-quickstart on Sun May 20 16:55:00 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rootplots's documentation!
+Welcome to qksplot's documentation!
 =====================================

 This package was inspired by ROOT Project's histogramming library.
 It has no connection to ROOT and such it doesn't require ROOT, PyROOT, nor ROOTPy.
 Its also not compatible with ROOT's libraries.